webcyberrob/blog.camunda.org/content/post/2018/03/camunda-bpm-790-alpha3-released.md

 * Implement Your BPMN Service Task with Node
 * [NUM Fixes](https://app.camunda.com/jira/issues/?jql=issuetype%20%3D%20%22Bug%20Report%22%20AND%20fixVersion%20%3D%207.9.0-alpha3)

-You can [Download Camunda BPM 7.9](https://camunda.com/download/) (Click on Preview Release) or [Run it with Docker](https://hub.docker.com/r/camunda/camunda-bpm-platform/).
+You can [Download Camunda BPM 7.9](https://camunda.com/download/) (click on Preview Release) or [Run it with Docker](https://hub.docker.com/r/camunda/camunda-bpm-platform/).

 To see a full list of the changes, please check out our [Release Notes](https://app.camunda.com/jira/secure/ReleaseNote.jspa?projectId=10230&version=15091)